 My oldest is big on nature.
 He loves writing down different plants we run across, trees, and even animals.
 He has a little journal size notebook that we picked up from the Dollar Tree that he makes notes in and snaps a picture.
 Once we get home, we research it more and over time he has created quit the Explorer Journal.

 While I do pack at little as necessary, I always toss a couple of bubble wands into the car.
 They slide right into the pocket on the door, but provide hours of fun.

-This is so much fun.
+This is so much fun and one of our favorite camping activities.
 Especially on a hot day.
 Grabbing a blanket or hopping in the hammock to just watch the clouds float by.
 It’s always fun finding fun shapes in the clouds.

 Who doesn’t love a good scavenger hunt.
 Anytime we are in the woods, we always point out the things we see.
 Snail Shells, tiny pine cones, rocks, moss.
 You name it and they love pointing it out.
 We always tell our boys to leave nature in nature, so we never bring home our findings.
 However, if they want to add it to their journal, why not snap a picture?
 They could even take the FREE Printable Scavenger Hunt List and a pencil to check it off their list.